input-output-hk/marlowe-runtime-ts/Readme.md

 ## Contributing

-To report a bug or request a new feature, please look through existing [Github Issues](https://github.com/input-output-hk/marlowe-ts-sdk/issues) before opening a new one.
+To report a bug or request a new feature, please look through existing [GitHub Issues](https://github.com/input-output-hk/marlowe-ts-sdk/issues) before opening a new one.

 To help in the development of this SDK, please refer to [this document](./doc/howToDevelop.md).